How to decorate a Fabergé inspired egg!

 Now let’s get started!

-#1: How to Hollow Your Eggs
+#1: How To Hollow Your Eggs

 By hollowing the eggs, you’ll be able to save your eggs forever and not have to worry about your egg being perishable.

-Watch this video and hollow your eggs!
+Time to hollow your eggs!

 Now that your eggs are empty, gently rinse them out, dry them off, and prepare them for decorating.